16 Of The Best Things To Do In Arusha, Tanzania

 Shanga, Arusha Coffee Lodge, Dodoma Road

-Out on Dodoma Road lies this fantastic centre.
-Started in 2006 by Saskia Reichsteiner, who made necklaces using African beads and fabric, she initially employed a deaf woman to help her.
-She soon realised the difficulties facing the disabled in Tanzania.
+Out on Dodoma Road lies this fantastic center.
+Starting in 2006, Saskia Reichsteiner made necklaces using African beads and fabric.
+She initially employed a deaf woman to help her.
+She soon realized the difficulties facing the disabled in Tanzania.

 The business grew exponentially and now provides employment to many disabled people.
-Making environmentally-friendly products – beadwork, clothes, glasswork and jewellery – the workshop and shop relocated to the Trader's Walk at the Arusha Coffee Lodge in 2015.
-Marvel at the beautiful handiwork, buy gifts and then enjoy a meal at Jikoni.
+Making environmentally-friendly products – beadwork, clothes, glasswork, and jewelry – the workshop and shop relocated to the Trader's Walk at the Arusha Coffee Lodge in 2015.
+Marvel at the beautiful handiwork, buy gifts, and then enjoy a meal at Jikoni.

-Its ethos: “Kindness is a language blind people can see and deaf people can hear.”
+Its ethos is “Kindness is a language blind people can see and deaf people can hear.”

 Maasai Women Fair Trade Centre, Simeon Road